Ethical Musculoskeletal (MSK) Therapy and Myofascial Pain Specialists

 What is Muscle Energy Technique?

-Muscle Energy Technique brisbane
+Muscle Energy Technique brisbane.

-Muscle Energy Techniques are a manual therapy that aims to assess and treat restricted mobility and myofascial pain using muscle power to create a release and stretch.
-Muscle Energy Techniques are just one of many treatment methods available at the Brisbane MSK Therapy Chronic Pain Clinic in (Morningside).
-Muscle Energy Technique - MET, originates from Osteopathic medicine, is another form of myofascial release technique, of which there are many variants, known more generally as Myofascial Release Therapy.
-However, each type of fascial release technique works slightly differently, and practitioners need to know when it is or is not appropriate to use any given method.
-Myofascial techniques work with muscles and connective tissues, collectively known as myofascia.
-It is possible to make aliments far worse or even create new symptoms if one applies the wrong treatment method in any given circumstance.
+Myofascial release works with muscles and connective tissues, collectively known as myofascia.
+It is possible to make aliments far worse or even create new symptoms if the wrong treatment method is used in any given circumstance.
 For example, the use of muscle energy techniques (MET) could create painful muscle spasms in some cases.
 Hence, therapists need to have a detailed understanding of which method to use with any given patient presentation.

 Two such versions of Muscle Energy Techniques - MET are:-